Beginner Spells (T0)

 Master Spells (T4)

-Lavender Exhale - The caster blooms patches of lavender throughout a chosen vicinity (30x30 ft), expelling a subtle, purple mist in the air.
+Lavender Exhale – The caster blooms patches of lavender throughout a chosen vicinity (30x30 ft), expelling a subtle, purple mist in the air.
 Although the scent is attractive, the effects are less so.
 Those who run into this mist will be met with sluggishness and will not be able to cast for one turn.
-So long as they stay within this mist, their actions will be far slower and lazier.
+As long as they stay within this mist, their actions will be far slower and more sluggish.

-Razor Chakram - A large ring made out of colorful flora forms at the end of the caster's stave, covered in thorns and spines of wood.
+Razor Chakram – A large ring made out of colorful flora forms at the end of the caster's stave, covered in thorns and spines of wood.
 The nature spellcaster may use this as a direct weapon, or they may swing their staff to throw the chakram at their enemies.
-These chakrams can be launched at 40 feet, the staff acting as an atlatl for the rings, and upon impact, the chakram throws thorns in a small (5x5 ft) radius.
+These chakrams can be launched at 40 feet, the staff acting as an atlatl for the rings.
+Upon impact, the chakram throws thorns in a small (5x5 ft) radius that are capable of piercing gambeson and chainmail, leaving fine stab wounds and lacerations in their victims.

-Petrified Roots - Calling upon the roots beyond the grass, the caster causes said roots to grow rapidly and explosively above the earth, transforming the surface (30x30 ft) into an area of spiky terrain.
+Petrified Roots – Calling upon the roots beyond the grass, the caster causes said roots to grow rapidly and explosively above the earth (maximum four), transforming the surface (30x30 ft) into an area of spiky terrain.
 This terrain poses not only an obstacle, but a threat to those under attack.
+These roots can be controlled like grounded tendrils, and when they swing into an opponent, they are capable of denting plates and sending foes down.
+Lesser armored (chainmail, gambeson, leather) will face moderate bone breaks.

 Greenery Palisade – Once cast, a wall of vines, brush, and other greenery appears before the spellcaster.
 Embedded and covered with sharp thorns and brambles, the wall proves a large (30x30 ft) and durable obstacle separating your enemies from you.
 Either trapping foes behind it or buying the caster time to consider their options.